cboudereau/cboudereau.github.io/_posts/2017-08-10-proto3-parser.markdown

                                               Name = "CalEndtime";}]
 ```

-Finally, we see step by step how to deal with FParsec to build and compose parser together by builder a full proto message parser.
+Finally, we see step by step how to deal with FParsec to build and compose parser together by building a full proto message parser.
-This parser could be composed with a enum parser.
-The enum parser could reuse the internal message parser, ...
+This parser could be composed with an enum parser.
+The enum parser could reuse the internal message parser, and so on...